ESIPFed/data-readiness/README.md

 your applications.
 Although you may not have the ability to change other people’s datasets, this will help you document the effort spent on preparing the dataset for your development.

-## How to provide your feedback:
-If you have any questions or suggestions related to the checklist and the assessment tool, you can provide feedback following the two options listed below:
-- Contact Douglas Rao (douglas.rao@noaa.gov), cluster chair
-- Open an issue in this GitHub repo.
+## Contributors

 ## How to cite the checklist:
 ESIP Data Readiness Cluster (2023).
 Checklist to Examine AI-readiness for Open Environmental Datasets.
 Version 1.0.
 Earth Science Information Partners. https://github.com/ESIPFed/data-readiness [date accessed].

+## How to provide your feedback:
+If you have any questions or suggestions related to the checklist and the assessment tool, you can provide feedback following the two options listed below:
+- Contact Douglas Rao (douglas.rao@noaa.gov), cluster chair
+- Open an issue in this GitHub repo.

 ## Relevant references:
 - Mills, A. (2022) [Are Your Data Ready?
 Take Stock with ESIP’s New AI-Ready Checklist](https://www.esipfed.org/merge/collaboration-updates/checklist-ai-ready-data).
 Earth Science Information Partners [Retrieved on 2023-10-13].